cambiotraining/sars-cov-2-genomics/08-case_study_eqa.md

 Conversely, if you have a low-coverage genome (say <50%) but very high-quality sequencing, you may have low sensitivity (you missed lots of true mutations, because of missing data), but high precision (those mutations that you did manage to identify were all true, you didn't have many false positives).

 ![](images/precision_sensitivity.svg)

+If you are submiting your samples to _GenQA_'s platform, they will also provide with a general accuracy score called _F-score_.
+This is calculated as the harmonic mean of precision and sensitivity:

+$F_{score} = \frac{2 \times Precision \times Sensitivity}{Precision + Sensitivity}$

+A high F-score is indicative of both high precision and sensitivity, whereas a lower score indicates that at least one of those metrics are low.

 :::exercise